Gabriela Martina (Swiss) is a vocalist, composer, arranger, and bandleader living since 2008 in the US.

 In June 2019 she took part in the Central Swiss Yodeling Festival and graduated with top marks.
 She has also performed in concert venues such as the Berklee Performance Center, Jordan Hall, International Tennis Hall of Fame, State House of Flags and the Scullers Jazz Club.
 Gabriela has a bachelor's degree from Berklee College of Music and is currently studying at the New England Conservatory of Music to complete her master’s degree.

-Martina is a social activist who is passionate about learning more about other cultures, helping to develop a sense for community, and fighting inequality and racism.
+Martina is passionate about learning more about other cultures, helping to develop a sense for community, and fighting inequality and racism.
 She is a strong advocate of causes that promote equal human rights independent of religious or political affiliations.
 From 2009 to 2010, Martina was the founder and president of the Cultural Leaders Club at Berklee College of Music, where students investigated causes and effects in terms of race, gender, and ethnicity issues.
 Sonic Relief, which Martina cofounded, was awarded the Berklee Urban Service Award 2016 for using music to aid people in need, such as organizing a humanitarian fundraising concert for Syrian refugees, featuring Simon Shaheen and the Lee Swensen Katz Trio in December 2015.